Learn about how our rating system works.

 However unlike professionals who need to enter tournaments to keep up their world ranking and income, non-professionals may enter tournaments seldomly or once every few years.

-Even if tournaments are 'graded', players often encounter opponents (smurfs) who are well beyond their skill brackets, resulting in a sub-optimal tournament experience.
+Even if tournaments are 'graded', players often encounter opponents who are well beyond their skill brackets (smurfs), resulting in a sub-optimal tournament experience.

 Beginner, Intermediate, and Advanced levels

-Outside of tournaments, clubs and socials often specify the level of the players at their sessions, generally beginner, intermediate, and advanced.
+Outside of tournaments, clubs often specify the level of their players, generally beginner, intermediate, and advanced.

-It is also common in online forums to see further breakdowns into 'low' or 'high', such as 'low-intermediate' or 'high-beginner' levels.
+Sometimes, Redditors break this further into 'low' or 'high', such as 'low-intermediate' or 'high-beginner' levels.

-While this appears logical, the definition of each level is often subjective, if not inconsistent across clubs.
+While this appears simple, the definition of each level is often subjective, if not inconsistent across clubs.

 Esports-style MMR